Jodhpur district: Divisions

 In the 2001 census, there were five sub-divisions in the district and seven tehsils.
 For ease of administration, there were four sub-tehsils (Upa-tehsils): Balesar, Bap, Jhanwar and Tinwari.
 Balesar and Bap has local councils (panchayat samiti).

 As of 2011, there were seven sub-divisions in the district and eleven tehsils.
 In addition to these, there were two independent sub-tehsils (Upa-tehsils): Jhanwar and Tinwari.

 All tehsils are development blocks and have panchayat samities, except Jodhpur which is an urban agglomeration governed as a Municipal Corporation.
-The towns of Bilara, Phalodi and Piparcity are governed by Municipal Councils.
+The town of Bilara governed by Municipal Councils.
 There are 1,794 villages under 351 Gram Panchayats.